netgloo/benjamin/readme.md

 ## Multi-language

-We support multi-language websites using sub-directories URL structure.
+Benjamin supports multi-language websites using sub-directories URL structure.
 If you enable the multi-langauge support you will have, out of the box, something like this:

     http://example.com       --> Website in the default language